-TI also strongly recommends that digital components, especially RF portions, be kept as far as practically possible from analog circuitry in a given system.
+For best system performance, keep digital components, especially RF portions, as far as practically possible from analog circuitry in a given system.
 Additionally, minimize the distance that digital control traces run through analog areas and avoid placing these traces near sensitive analog components.
 Digital return currents usually flow through a ground path that is as close to the digital path as possible.
 If a solid ground connection to a plane is not available, these currents may find paths back to the source that interfere with analog performance.
 The implications that layout has on the temperature-sensing functions are much more significant than for ADC functions.

-Supply pins must be bypassed to ground with a low-ESR ceramic capacitor.
+Bypass supply pins to ground with a low-ESR ceramic capacitor.
 The optimum placement of the bypass capacitors is as close as possible to the supply pins.
 The ground-side connections of the bypass capacitors must be low-impedance connections for optimum performance.
 The supply current flows through the bypass capacitor terminal first and then to the supply pin to make the bypassing most effective.

 Analog inputs with differential connections must have a capacitor placed differentially across the inputs.
-The differential capacitors must be of high quality.
-The best ceramic chip capacitors are COG (NPO), which have stable properties and low noise characteristics.
+Use high-quality differential capacitors.
+The best ceramic-chip capacitors are COG (NPO), with stable properties and low-noise characteristics.
 Thermally isolate a copper region around the thermocouple input connections to create a thermally-stable cold junction.
 Obtaining acceptable performance with alternate layout schemes is possible as long as the above guidelines are followed.